mileweb/docs-content-cdn/en/docs/edge-logic/supported-directives.md

 **Default:** `-` <br/>
 **Context:** server, location

 Disables processing of certain response header fields in the response from the origin.
 It is most commonly used to ignore caching instructions such as the `Cache-Control` and `Expires` fields from the origin.
 No change to the [open-source version](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_ignore_headers), except that we couple `Cache-Control` and `Expires` together.
-Configuring this directive to ignore `Cache-Control` will cause `Expires` to be also ignored, or vice verca.
+Configuring this directive to ignore `Cache-Control` will cause `Expires` to be also ignored, or vice versa.
 If you need to ignore only some of the `cache-control` directives, use the [`proxy_ignore_cache_control`](#proxy_ignore_cache_control) directive.

 ### [`proxy_method`](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_method)